EliteArrow/python-excel/README.rst

 .. warning::

   This library will no longer read anything other than ``.xls`` files.
-For alternatives that read newer file formats, please see http://www.python-excel.org/.
+For alternatives that read newer file formats

 The following are also not supported but will safely and reliably be ignored: